What is the Service Sector?

 - The service sector is the largest sector of the economy in developed nations.

-- The rapid growth of service-related industries has been fueled by increases in knowledge and by rapid technological advances – especially improvements in communication.
+- The rapid growth of service-related industries has been fueled by increases in knowledge and data, and rapid technological advances – especially, improvements in communication.

 Major Economic Sectors

 The primary sector is composed of industries engaged in the business of gathering raw materials.
 It includes mining companies, lumber companies, and oil drilling companies – along with the agricultural and fishing industries.

 The secondary sector includes all businesses involved in producing and selling goods – such as auto manufacturers, furniture stores, and clothing retailers.